 The College’s role in the application process begins when it receives the following:

 - all applicable fees

 - verification of course completion and transcript request from a recognized nursing school, in the case of recent nursing school graduates (this information must come directly from the nursing school in an official sealed envelope bearing the school’s official letterhead, logo or stamp).

-Once the College receives this information, it will acknowledge receipt of your documentation and outline any further information that the College needs to assess your application.
+Once the College receives and reviews this information, you will receive a message from the College that will tell you if any further information is needed to assess your application.

 Completing the registration process can take from three to 18 months, but this is a guideline only.
-It is the applicant’s responsibility to ensure the timely delivery of all documentation and other information requested by the College.
+It is your responsibility to ensure the timely delivery of all required documentation and other information requested by the College.

 - graduating from a program that doesn’t meet entry-to-practice competencies

 - failing to provide evidence of having practised nursing or graduated from a nursing program within the past three years